 Do you think you lean more toward a perceiving preference or judging preference?

-One of my kids is a perceiver, while two are judgers.
+One of my kids prefers perceiving, while two prefer judging.
 The judgers love to have and make choices.
 Do you want an apple or a banana?
 Do you want to go to the store with Dad or stay home with Mom?
 Do you want to read this book or that?
-The judgers have no trouble making these kinds of decisions and they like the feeling of control.
+They have no trouble making these kinds of decisions and they like the feeling of control.
 The perceiving child, however, will frequently end up in tears if asked to make a choice.
 She wants both.
 What if she makes the wrong decision?
 I want an apple… No, no, I want a banana!

 If You Just Don’t Know Which Is You…

 If you are having trouble deciding between some of the pairs, it might help to remember that what we are talking about here is PREFERENCES.
-At least to some extent, we can all act like or take on any of these personality traits when we need to or want to.
+At least to some extent, we can all use our non-preferred side when we need to or want to.
 But which side are you more comfortable with?
 Which side do you lean toward more?
-Which side are you naturally better at?
+Which side is easier for you?

-As an INFJ, I can make myself act extraverted, but that’s not my natural way of acting and tires me out pretty quickly.
-I can use my senses, but I’m much better at using intuition.
+As an INFJ, I can make myself act extraverted, but I can only keep it up for so long before I start feeling exhausted.
+I can obviously use my five senses, but I love spending as much time as possible in the intuitive world.
 Sometimes I make decisions purely based on logic, but I’m much more interested in people than in things and it makes me uncomfortable to ignore feelings.